1m5/1m5-java/src/main/java/io/onemfive/ext/bisq/PROPOSAL-1M5.md

 Development would require the ability to expose 1M5 as a proxy to Bisq, testing the integration, then documenting it.
 In addition, a 1M5 Operator/Admin Role would be added to monitor and report on 1M5 effectiveness fixing any bugs that come up while providing an expected level of support.

+1M5 is open source under the Unlicense 'license' and free to use.
+Long-term it is desired to be managed and developed similarly to Bisq's DAO as a Decentralized Autonomous Mission.

 1M5 currently can access the Tor and I2P networks.
 Ensuring Tor blocks get routed through I2P until a node with 1M5 that has access to Tor can complete the request needs a little extra work and testing.
 Additional networks will be integrated in the future.

 * Integration via Proxy: 520 hours @ 1M Satoshis/hr (~$39k USD 1/2020)